Iran’s deputy health minister in charge of coronavirus briefings has caught the virus himself

-In troubling news, Iran’s deputy health minister Iraj Harirchi has himself caught the COVID-19 coronavirus.
-Harirchi has been the point man in Iran since the outbreak of the virus there, delivering regular briefings to journalists in the country.
+In troubling news, Iran’s deputy health minister Iraj Harirchi, who has been the point man in that country on combatting the COVID-19 coronavirus, has himself caught the virus.
+In recent weeks, he has delivered regular briefings on the virus to journalists.
 News of Harirchi testing positive for the coronavirus was first reported by the AFP news agency.

 #BREAKING Iran deputy health minister tests positive for coronavirus: adviser pic.twitter.com/PcOR4UkZ4z